Up to 47pc hike proposed in gas tariff

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Oil and Gas Regulatory Authority (Ogra) has exploded the gas bomb by proposing a massive hike in the gas price by 28-47 percent for the next budgetary year 2019-20.
+ISLAMABAD: The Oil and Gas Regulatory Authority (Ogra) has exploded gas bomb by proposing a massive hike in gas price by 28-47 percent for next budgetary year 2019-20.

 This means that the gas tariff for the Sui Northern gas consumers has gone up by 47 percent (Rs236.81 per mmbtu) against the demand of 144 percent (Rs722.51 per mmbtu).